Comments and suggestions to admin@lusitania.net

 Manifest” would be filed with the Customs office, listing any “last

-minute provisions or cargo items” that had been loaded, though
+minute provisions or cargo items” that had been loaded, though the

-slightly altered or otherwise listed.
+altered or otherwise listed.

 But what if the Collector of Customs found out?